webplatform/docs/apis/websocket/WebSocket/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=JavaScript
 |Description=The following function can be used to detect WebSocket support.
 |Code=function webSocketSupported() {
   return "WebSocket" in window;
 }
+}}{{Single Example
+|Language=JavaScript
+|Description=WebSockets are created via the WebSocket() constructor functio
+|Code=WebSocket( url[, protocols] )
 }}
 }}
 {{Notes_Section
+|Usage=The constructor’s first argument is the URL that the WebSocket will connect to.
+When a WebSockets is constructed, it immediately attempts to connect to the given URL.
+There is no way to prevent or postpone the connection attempt.
+After construction, the WebSocket’s URL is accessible via its “url” property.
 |Notes====Remarks===
 [http://dev.w3.org/html5/websockets/ The WebSocket API specification] defines two URI schemes ws:// and wss:// for unencrypted and encrypted connections, respectively.
 For example, you could create a new WebSocket connection with the string "ws://example.com:1234/resource".
 The URL specifies the host to connect to, the port, and (optionally) the protocols you want to use.
 '''Note'''  Secure connections (wss://) are recommended in most cases because they are more likely to work with proxy servers, which can buffer unencrypted traffic and close long-lived WebSocket connections without warning.